brandur/sorg/content/articles/live-reload.md

 signaled that the build completed, at which point it will trigger a new one with the sum of the accumulated changes.

-!fig src="/assets/images/live-reload/build-loop.svg" caption="Goroutines coordinating builds even across changes that occur during an active build."
+{{Figure "Goroutines coordinating builds even across changes that occur during an active build."
+(NewImgSrcAndAlt "/assets/images/live-reload/build-loop.svg" "Goroutines coordinating builds even across changes that occur during an active build.")}}

 Builds are fast (we send just the names of files that changed to make them incremental), so usually only one